Senpai wa Otokonoko – Glossary

 German | Transgender | Transgender |

 The word 男の娘 otokonoko is used in Ch.
-2 by Aoi, the only time that specific phrase is used in the entire series.
+2 by Saki, the only time that specific phrase is used in the entire series.
 Later comments on Makoto’s crossdressing generally use the word 女装 josō “dressing in female clothing, crossdressing (for a male)” instead.
+The English translation simply uses “crossdresser”.

 The Chinese translations use the word 偽娘 / 伪娘 wěiniáng, which was specifically coined to refer to the Japanese concept of otokonoko.
 The Thai word สาวดุ้น saodun can refer to both futanari and otokonoko.
 The Korean translation writes “otokonoko” phonetically, and includes a translator’s note in the bottom-right, giving a definition of what it means.